-instance the obtained static methods An of Esper engine is via on The getDefaultProvider method and the EPServiceProviderManager class. the getProvider(String providerURI) methods return an instance of the Esper engine.
+instance the An of Esper engine is obtained via static methods on The getDefaultProvider the EPServiceProviderManager class. method and getProvider(String providerURI) methods return an instance of the Esper engine.
 The latter can be used to obtain multiple instances of the engine for different provider URI values.
 The EPServiceProviderManager determines if the provider URI matches all prior provider URI values and returns the same engine instance for the same provider URI value.
 If the provider URI has not been seen before, it creates a new engine instance.